openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 As there are several options available we don't explain the configuration for all of them here.
 We are using Dexcom G6 with the BYODA app in our example here.

-Please look in the documentation of AAPS for your BG source.
+Please read the documentation for your [BG source](../Configuration/BG-Source.md).

 Press "NEXT" to go to the next screen.